coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 step.

 > (A) Compared to the cosmos, we are insignificant.

-> (B) *Unless we matter to the cosmos, life is meaningless.*
+> (B) **Unless we matter to the cosmos, life is meaningless.**

 > (C) Therefore, our lives are meaningless.

-Few philosphers make explicit this second step, probably because it does not occur to them to question it.
+Few philosphers make explicit this second step, skipping straight from (A) to (C), probably because it does not occur to them to question it.

 <a id="org6170b63"></a>